2021 Progressive Conservative Party of Manitoba leadership election: Declined

-Analysis
+Outcome

-After the nomination period closed, it was noted that Manitoba would soon have its first female premier, as the only two qualifying candidates were women.
+After the nomination period closed, the only two qualifying candidates were women, meaning Manitoba would soon have its first female premier.

+The ballots were counted on October 30, 2021.
+Stefanson won a close race, taking 51 per cent of the vote: 8,405 votes of the votes cast were for Stefanson, 8,042 for Glover.
+Only 363 votes separated Stefanson from Glover.

 Aftermath

 After the results were announced, Glover refused to concede, citing concerns of a close race and 1,200 missing mail-in ballots.
 The day after the election, a group of about 60 protesters gathered at the Progressive Conservative Party headquarters to protest an "unfair" election.
 Some protesters were upset about how the ballots were handled and worried about if their ballot had been counted, while others believed Glover was the real winner of the election.

-On November 1, 2021, the Glover campaign sent a letter to Lieutenant Governor Janice Filmon to delay the swearing in of Stefanson as premier, claiming there were "substantial irregularities" in the result of the election.
+On November 1, 2021, the Glover campaign sent a letter to Lieutenant Governor Janice Filmon, asking her to delay the swearing in of Stefanson as premier, claiming there were "substantial irregularities" in the result of the election.
 The Glover campaign stated they would seek an Order of the Court of Queen's Bench declaring that the results of the election invalid and that a new election should take place.
 The PC Party initially argued that the court did not have jurisdiction to review the situation, but on November 15, they agreed to grant the court jurisdiction over the case, due to "the nature of the allegations" and "the regrettable, divisive tone to the dispute".
 On December 17, the court dismissed Glover's challenge.